apache/nuttx/Documentation/components/filesystem/nxffs.rst

 NXFFS
 =====

-This README file contains information about the implementation of the NuttX wear-leveling FLASH file system, NXFFS.
+This page contains information about the implementation of the NuttX wear-leveling FLASH file system, NXFFS.

 General NXFFS organization